vidbina/vidbina.github.io/_drafts/2017-12-09-arduino-on-nixos.markdown

  [earlier](#which-port),
  - verify that the specified board and/or the processor correspond to the board and processor plugged into the machine and
- - ensure that the board is in "bootloader mode"
+ - ensure that the board switches "bootloader mode"

 which would generally lead to resolution.